 The policy of San Diego Jewish Academy in regards to kashrut on its campus is delineated in our Kashrut Handbook.
 The policy requires that food served to students and/or adults; whether from our own kitchens or brought from off-campus for groups to share, must be kosher.
 Students who bring their own lunch from home may only bring vegetarian, fish or dairy lunches.
 This alone does not insure adherence to all laws of kashrut, however it does allow for the non-mixing of milk and meat.

 Participating in Tikkun Olam, or repairing the world, teaches students that we each have a responsibility to make the world a better place.
 Students learn that each individual working to do something good can lead to a community collectively making a difference in the world in which we live.
 Understanding what community means and feeling a sense of obligation to and respect for community are important goals at San Diego Jewish Academy.
 SDJA will often use current events and crises as learning opportunities to teach students that everyone has a responsibility to help when there is a problem or need.

 All grade levels participate in many tzedakah projects (fundraising efforts for non-profit organizations) throughout the year.
-Projects may be interactive, such as sorting and delivering Thanksgiving food to a homeless shelter or the giving of goods, such as clothing, books or toys to the needy.
+Projects may be interactive, such as collecting and giving food for the needy, and giving of goods, such as clothing, books or toys to the needy.
 Kesef Katan (small pocket change) is collected on a regular basis and donated to a variety of Jewish and community organizations annually.

 Weekly Parsha (Torah Portion)